Thomas Merton Center (Pittsburgh): Publication

-The Thomas Merton Center publishes a monthly newspaper entitled The New People.
-It is a peace and justice newspaper for Pittsburgh and the Tri-State area.
-Published 11 times a year, "it fills the voids left by the mainstream media by providing an outlet that reflects progressive and alternative politics: locally, nationally and globally."

-The paper reports on the issues of war, poverty, racism and oppression, by focusing on the non-violent struggle to bring about a more peaceful and just world.
-The New People also acts as an organizing tool for Thomas Merton Center members and the activist community.
+The Thomas Merton Center published a monthly newspaper entitled The New People.
+It reported on issues of war, poverty, racism and oppression, by focusing on the non-violent struggle to bring about a more peaceful and just world.
+The New People also acted as an organizing tool for Thomas Merton Center members and the activist community.

+Award

+Beginning in 1972, the Center gave the Thomas Merton Award to "national and international individuals struggling for justice."